Star Wars: Rise of Skywalker cameos, new characters explained

 Boolio

-An important alien the Millennium Flacon comes into contact with early in the film, Boolio is an Ovissian male who helps the Resistance by passing along a "message from a spy."
-(He appeared first in Force Friday toys.)
+An important alien the Falcon crew comes into contact with early in the film, Boolio is an Ovissian male who helps the Resistance by passing along a "message from a spy."
+He's voiced in the movie by Patrick Williams and first appeared among the selection of Force Friday toys.

 D-O

-All three of the sequels have given us new droids, but none are as polite as D-O. Their high-pitched "No, no thank you" when Rey attempts to touch them is the Most Relatable Thing I've ever heard a droid say.
+All three of the sequels have given us new droids, but none's as polite as D-O. His high-pitched "No, no thank you" when Rey attempts to touch him is the Most Relatable Thing I've ever heard a droid say.
+Added trivia: This little guy is voiced by director J.J.
+Abrams.

 Discuss: Star Wars: The Rise of Skywalker cameos and new characters explained